awardit/crustate/README.md

 type Message = { +tag: string };
 ```

-A message is just plain data, a JavaScript object, with two mandatory properties
+A message is just plain data, a JavaScript object, with a mandatory property
 named `tag`.
 The `tag` is supposed to work as a discriminator, informing the
 receivers of what type of message it is, what possible data it contains, and
 what it means.